phpDocumentor/phpDocumentor/docs/internals/file-access.rst

 Creating filesystems
 --------

-Filesystems used in the application are created by `\phpDocumentor\Parser\FlySystemFactory`.
+Filesystems used in the application are created by `\phpDocumentor\FileSystem\FlySystemFactory`.
 Because of a number of important changes that are made to the handling of `Dsn` is it required that all `FileSystem`s are created using this factory.